tdviet/fedcloudclient-old/README.md

 > [GitHub repository](https://github.com/EGI-Foundation/fedcloud-catchall-operations/tree/master/sites)
 > and save them on a local machine.
 That will significantly speedup site
 > configurations loading.
+>
+> Some sites in the repository may not respond, and client has to wait for long time before report
+> "Connection time out".
+You can remove the sites from your local repository to speed-up all-sites operations

 2. The *fedcloud* client fails with error message *"SSL exception connecting to <https://> ..."* when attempts to interact with some